Find Grad Schools

 366 Yearly Graduations

 The most popular school in the United States for transportation & materials moving students seekinga master's degree is Embry-Riddle Aeronautical University - Worldwide.
 Each year, around 13,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,640 per year, while in-state graduate students, on average, pay $9,672 per year.
+The average in-state tuition for full-time undergraduates is $11,160 per year, while in-state graduate students, on average, pay $9,276 per year.
 During the most recent year for which we have data, 366 people received their master's degree in transportation & materials moving from Embry-Riddle Worldwide.
-Of these students, 18% were women and 25% were members of underrepresented racial-ethnic groups.
-Embry-Riddle Aeronautical University - Worldwide transportation & materials moving graduates who receive their master's degree go on to jobs earning a median salary of $85,493.
+About 20% of this group were women, and 30% were students from an underrepresented racial-ethnic group.

 #2